Git-Forked/Muzzle/README.txt

 Short Description:

-Muzzle trolls, spam, and keywords.
+Muzzle trolls, spam, and keywords with a customizable list.

 Long Description: